O Elogio da Dúvida - Limites, Realidade e Conservadorismo

 This conception clashes directly with the revolutionary mentality, which sees politics as an instrument of historical redemption.
 For the revolutionary, governing is correcting the world; for Oakeshott, governing is preventing the world from collapsing under the weight of excessive ambitions.

-From a psychological standpoint, social engineering satisfies a deep need for control.
+From a psychological point of view, social engineering satisfies a deep need for control.
 It offers the intellectual the illusion of mastery over processes that, in reality, escape any central planning.
 The conservative, by rejecting this illusion, accepts a more intellectually uncomfortable position: that of operating in an imperfect world, where decisions are made based on incomplete information and where error can never be completely eliminated.
 This acceptance, far from being a sign of weakness, constitutes a high form of moral maturity.

 Oakeshott's critique of social engineering reaffirms the core of conservatism as an intellectual attitude: the refusal to treat society as an experiment and human beings as adjustable variables.
 Against the arrogance of total planning, he opposes humility in the face of complexity, the awareness that all social order is provisional, the prudence that preserves what works.